LOCAL RULES OF PRACTICE FOR THE

-Only the Court Administrator or Court Coordinator can set a case.
-Motions to set should be sent to the Court Coordinator in the respective county.
+ONLY the Court Administrator or Court Coordinator can set a case.
+Motions to

 Inclusive with the above procedures, a contested case may be set for trial on the merits or for pre-trial hearing by agreement of counsel and approved by the Court, or may be set by order of the Court.

 Rule 4.
 Order on the Docket, Preferential Settings

 All cases shall be set in the same sequence as the dates of the orders setting the cases; provided, however, for good cause, after motion and hearing, a case may be advanced on the docket by order of the Court.

 Rule 5.
 Jury

 A jury Demand must be filed and a jury fee paid prior to obtaining a setting on the jury docket.

 A Certificate of Completion of Mediation must be on file no later than the Thursday prior to thejury setting; unless Mediation has previously been waived by the Court.